miztiik/mongodb-to-dynamodb/README.md

     Couple of things to note: Based on the example query patterns described by Miztiik Crop, We will use a composite primary key for the target DynamoDB table.
 Use a composite **primary key** with a partition key that is a combination of the same fields as in the MongoDB shard key (the `Origin` and `Year` attributes), and a **sort key** that is a combination of the `DayofMonth` (day of travel), `Month`, `CRSDepTime` (scheduled departure time), `UniqueCarrier` and `FlightNum` attributes.

-    - Name your table as `airlines` - We will use this later in DMS task
+    - Name your table as `airlinedata` - We will use this later in DMS task
     - For _Primary Key_: Choose type `String` with value `depCityByYear`
     - For _Sort Key_: Choose type `String` with value `depTimeByFlightNum`
     - Set your Write/READ capacity units(WCU & RCUs) at a level your application needs.